-Universal Credit Claimants Looking for Work 0-6 months unemployed
+Universal Credit Claimants Searching for Work - 0-6 Months Unemployed

+Area Feb-20 Nov-20 Difference % Increase

+Leicester City 3,220 4,581 1,361 42.3

+Leicestershire 2,767 3,989 1,222 44.2

+LLEP Area 5,987 8,570 2,583 43.1

+Source: DWP Stat-Explore

+There has also been a corresponding increase in Universal Credit Claimants NOT seeking work.
+This may be an indication of low levels of digital skills, as we already know that those with digital skills are more likely to be able to work from home than those without.

+Universal Credit Claimants Searching for Work - No Work Requirements

+Area Feb-20 Nov-20 Difference % Increase

+Leicester City 4,606 6,614 2,008 43.6

+Leicestershire 5,731 8,155 2,424 42.3

+LLEP Area 10,337 14,769 4,432 42.9

+Source: DWP Stat-Explore

+Funding Requested £300,000

+Key dates

-Funding Requested £300,000 Key dates Earliest possible start date for or the project post approval, funding contract and procurement Proposed Start Date April 2021 Proposed End Date March 2022 How will this intervention be delivered?
-Provide a brief commentary to demonstrate that the project will be commenced by the stated date and the delivery criteria This project will be delivered through a call for a single organisation, or consortium, to deliver an innovative project designed to address digital skills deficiencies and which may include access to devices and data to enable acquisition of the skills required.
-The project will address the needs of one or more of the following sections of the community most likely to experience a lack of digital skills / access to devices and connectivity: Those furthest from the labour market Young people at risk of becoming NEET Households in areas of deprivation experiencing digital poverty Recently redundant seeking work opportunities in alternative sectors Women, BAME, people with disabilities and those with neurodiversity.
-The successful project is not expected to deliver to all of the above cohorts but will be expected to provide a clear and coherent rationale for the identification of need, and specific interventions to be delivered.
-Examples of projects might include (but are not limited to): A 'bootcamp' to fast-track participants into jobs requiring digital skills, e.g. focussing on digital marketing A pilot to assess the impact of access to devices and data on the acquisition of skills and movement to work in digitally deprived households.
-A sector specific pilot to deliver digital skills needed to enter that sector Partnering with a digital tech company which already has a digital skills offer to produce a programme to meet the needs of Leicester and Leicestershire residents
+Earliest possible start date for the project post approval, funding contract and procurement

+Proposed Start Date April 2021 Proposed End Date March 2022

+How will this intervention be delivered?
+Provide a brief commentary to demonstrate that the project will be commenced by the stated date and the delivery criteria

+This project will be delivered through a call for a single organisation, or consortium, to deliver an innovative project designed to address digital skills deficiencies and which may include access to devices and data to enable acquisition of the skills required.

+The project will address the needs of one or more of the following sections of the community most likely to experience a lack of digital skills / access to devices and connectivity:

+- Those furthest from the labour market - Young people at risk of becoming NEET - Households in areas of deprivation experiencing digital poverty - Recently redundant seeking work opportunities in alternative sectors - Women, BAME, people with disabilities and those with neurodiversity.

+Whilst the successful project is not expected to deliver to all of the above cohorts but will be expected to provide a clear and coherent rationale for the identification of need, and specific interventions to be delivered, together with clear and realistic milestones for outputs, outcomes and impact.

+Examples of projects might include (but are not limited to):

+- A 'bootcamp' to fast-track participants into jobs requiring digital skills, e.g. focussing on digital marketing - A pilot to assess the impact of access to devices and data on the acquisition of skills and movement to work in digitally deprived households. - · A sector specific pilot to deliver digital skills needed to enter that sector - Partnering with a digital tech company which already has a digital skills offer to produce a programme to meet the needs of Leicester and Leicestershire residents